ValiceAn/Comparing-life-scenarios/README.md

-# <h1 align="center">Probability Project </h1>
+# <h1 align="center">Comparison of life scenarios </h1>

 ---

-An interactive web application that simulates and compares life scenarios using probability and Monte Carlo methods.
-Users can input various personal and professional parameters to estimate the likelihood of achieving goals like financial success, health, and happiness by 2040.
+You enter simple details about your life and goals, and the app shows your REAL CHANCES of reaching things like financial stability, good health, and happiness by 2040.